cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 The 2 Psomagen kits arrived on 3/8/2021, and the 2 Viome kits arrived on 3/5/2021.

 All 4 samples were collected and mailed on 3/11/2021.
+Please note that you may need to use 2 different e-mail addresses in order to compare 2 samples at the same time from Viome.

 ## Other Notes